Egidio Casagrande: Our Lady, Protector of Europe

 The sculpture, made of copper repoussé over a steel framework, stands 14 m high and weighs 4 t.
 Though not formally trained, Casagrande completed the statue in ten months, working from 1955 to 1956.
 The statue was later covered with gold foil by skilled goldsmiths from Italy and other European countries.

 The statue began its journey from Borgo Valsugana in 1956, stopping in Pergine Valsugana and Rovereto before reaching its final destination.
-The monument was inaugurated on 15 October 1957 and functions as an outdoor sanctuary at the Shrine of Our Lady of Europe, located at 2,000 meters above sea level.
+The monument was inaugurated on 15 October 1957 and is an outdoor sanctuary at the Shrine of Our Lady of Europe, at 2,000 meters above sea level.

 Fontana Evita

 Casagrande designed the Fontana Evita, a monumental copper fountain dedicated to Eva Perón that was completed posthumously by his workshop in the 1970s.
-The fountain, measuring approximately 10 to 12 m in height with a 9 m circumference, featured Evita's figure alongside three ballerinas, a globe, and two supporting statues, all constructed entirely of copper using Casagrande's signature techniques.
+The fountain, measuring approximately 10 to 12 m in height with a 9 m circumference, featured Evita's figure alongside three ballerinas, a globe, and two supporting statues, all in copper.

-The fountain was positioned at the town's main entrance and served as Borgo Valsugana's primary symbol for over 30 years until its removal in 2002.
-In 2022, the Trentino provincial government approved funding for the fountain's restoration and reinstallation, recognizing its significance as both an artistic work and a municipal landmark.
+The fountain was located at the town's main entrance and served as Borgo Valsugana's primary symbol for over 30 years until its removal in 2002.
+In 2022, the Trentino provincial government approved funding for the fountain's restoration and reinstallation.